MaidiRidani/MaidiRidani/README.md

 ## About

-I'm **Maidi Ridani**, an engineering-focused developer interested in building practical systems that connect software with the physical world.
+I'm **Maidi Ridani**, an engineering-focused developer interested in building practical systems where **software meets the physical world**.

-My current interests sit around:

-- **Python & software development**
-- **Computer Vision & Machine Learning**
-- **IoT & embedded systems**
-- **Robotics & automation**
-- **Computer networking & infrastructure**

-I enjoy working from the problem itself rather than starting from a specific technology.
-Sometimes that means writing Python for a computer vision pipeline, training a model, connecting an ESP32 to a backend, building a network lab, or figuring out how hardware and software should communicate.
+My current direction sits between **Python, AI, embedded systems, robotics, IoT, and networking**.
+I enjoy working from the problem itself and figuring out how different pieces of a system should communicate, rather than starting with a specific technology.

-I don't consider every technology in my repositories a mastered skill.
-Some are tools I've used in projects, some are areas I'm actively learning, and some are experiments.

-The goal is simple:

-> **Build more real systems, understand why they work, and gradually move from prototypes to reliable implementations.**
+Most of my learning happens through projects: build something, test it, break it, figure out why, then improve it.

+> **The goal isn't to collect technologies.
+It's to become capable of turning a real problem into something that actually works.**

 ---